tobiasgf/lulu/README.md

 ```
 curated_result$curated_table
 ```
-This table can the be used for further biodiversity analyses, etc.
+This table can then be used for further biodiversity analyses, etc.
 For more advanced uses, see the help-file for the function.
 ```
 >?lulu